Skip to content

 POST /houmao/agents/{agent_ref}/gateway/control/send-keys proxies the live gateway raw control-input route.
 It carries the same <[key-name]> grammar and escape_special_keys behavior as the direct gateway POST /v1/control/send-keys contract.

 GET|PUT|DELETE /houmao/agents/{agent_ref}/gateway/mail-notifier proxy the live gateway notifier control surface for that managed agent.
 These routes require a live attached gateway; they return HTTP 503 when no live gateway is currently attached or when the live gateway health check fails.
+The proxy preserves notifier appendix_text unchanged: status returns the live gateway's effective appendix, omitted fields stay omitted on PUT, non-empty strings replace the runtime appendix, and appendix_text="" clears it.
+Status also returns the effective context_error_policy and pre_notification_context_action.
+PUT accepts those fields to select degraded-context handling and optional pre-notification compaction through the live gateway contract.

 Pair-Owned Mail Follow-Up

-GET /houmao/agents/{agent_ref}/mail/status, POST /houmao/agents/{agent_ref}/mail/check, POST /houmao/agents/{agent_ref}/mail/send, POST /houmao/agents/{agent_ref}/mail/reply, and POST /houmao/agents/{agent_ref}/mail/state let callers perform mailbox follow-up through the managed-agent API without discovering the live gateway host or port.
+GET /houmao/agents/{agent_ref}/mail/status, GET /houmao/agents/{agent_ref}/mail/resolve-live, POST /houmao/agents/{agent_ref}/mail/list, POST /houmao/agents/{agent_ref}/mail/peek, POST /houmao/agents/{agent_ref}/mail/read, POST /houmao/agents/{agent_ref}/mail/send, POST /houmao/agents/{agent_ref}/mail/post, POST /houmao/agents/{agent_ref}/mail/reply, POST /houmao/agents/{agent_ref}/mail/mark, POST /houmao/agents/{agent_ref}/mail/move, and POST /houmao/agents/{agent_ref}/mail/archive let callers perform mailbox follow-up through the managed-agent API without discovering the live gateway host or port.

 Important boundary rules: